randix/KioskContacts/README.md

 ### Access to Data

 This app presents a simple, configurable form, and when the **Submit** button is tapped, saves the information in the form (with no validation) to a file in the App's documents directory.
-The data is save to a CSV, comma separated values, file.
+The data is saved to a CSV, comma separated values, file.
 This file can be opened with most modern spreadsheet applications, i.e. MS Excel or Apple Numbers, and processed further.

 To find the documents for *Kiosk Contacts*, use the *Files* app.
 Open the *Files* app, then navigate to *On My iPad* on an iPad or *On My iPhone* on an iPhone.
 There will be a folder for *Kiosk Contacts*.
-Tap on Kiosk Contacts and you should see a display of the files there.
+Tap on *Kiosk Contacts* and you should see a display of the files there.
 (This is only after the app has be started at least once.)

 There will be the following files: